SEO Terms

 Spamdexing involves using deceptive tactics, such as keyword stuffing, cloaking, or hidden text, to manipulate search engine rankings artificially.
 These practices aim to attract more traffic but often violate search engine guidelines and can result in penalties or lower rankings.

-Spider trap
+Spider Trap

-A spider trap is a technical issue where a web crawler, or “spider,” gets caught in a loop of links or endless pages, preventing it from properly indexing the site.
+A spider trap is a technical SEO issue where a web crawler, or “spider,” gets caught in a loop of links or endless pages, preventing it from properly indexing the site.
 Spider traps can unintentionally block search engines from accessing important content, which can hurt the site’s SEO performance.

-SSL certificate
+SSL Certificate

 An SSL (Secure Sockets Layer) certificate encrypts data transferred between a website and its users, providing a secure browsing experience via HTTPS.
 Having an SSL certificate is a positive SEO signal, as it protects user data and aligns with search engines’ preference for secure sites.

-Status codes
+Status Codes

 Status codes are three-digit HTTP responses that communicate the condition of a web page to users and search engines.
 Common status codes include 200 (OK) for accessible pages, 404 (Not Found) for missing pages, and 301 (Redirect) for permanently moved pages.
 They help search engines understand page availability and behavior, impacting SEO and user experience.

-Structured markup
+Structured Markup

 Structured markup is code embedded in a webpage’s HTML that provides additional context about the content, like product information, events, or reviews.
 This markup helps search engines display rich results, like enhanced listings with images, ratings, or FAQs, making the page more visible and attractive in search results.